tomppatomppa/helsinki-bike-routes/client/README.md

 ```

-The `StationTable` component is used to display station data in a table format.
+The `</StationTable>` component is used to display station data in a table format.
 It takes three props:

 - `data` (required): An array of `Station` objects representing the station data to be displayed.
 - `onClick` (required): A callback function that will be called when a station is clicked.
 It takes a `Station` object as a parameter.
 - `deleteStation` (required): A callback function that will be called when the delete button is clicked for a station.
 It takes the station ID as a parameter.
 - \*`orderByColumn` from `useQueryParams` could also be added as the backend supports sorting by column for stations.
+- Has expandable row component to display additional details about a station

 ```jsx